wschaef/aoc-2022/README.md

 * 8 minutes to solve 1
 * 5 minutes to solve 2 -> bug of colision of i as index with i as variable in the array

+Adding common utils becomes a mess by copying it into each day.
+I've invested some hours to switch from local build system to central.
+The challenge is to make build for a particular day, what requires paramentrization für build script.
+NPM does not support parameters well enough.
+Putting everythin in a run.js script is a workaround having disadvantage of very verbose output.

+## day07

+Time spent 1,5h

+Solution is straigt forward, but there must be a more efficient way of implementing it.
+Recursive algorithms feel more natural to mee for tree based problems.
+Idea for preparation is to have a tree data structure with common traversing functions.

+I have to change my setup having less verbose output.